Roman Period Limestone Statuette of Isis Lactans

 Medium: Limestone

-A limestone statuette of the goddess Isis, seated on a throne, in the act of breastfeeding her child seated on her lap, largely missing; the lower part of the head still partially preserved, of which the tripartite and scaled wig is visible; around the neck an elaborate collar, decorated with triangular beads; the body wrapped in a sheath long until feet garment (chiton), well detailed in the folds wrapping the sinuous body, with a cloak (himation) that covers the back and is visible on the sides of the cubic throne; this rests on a raised plinth, the sides decorated with engraved motifs.
+This is a superb limestone statuette of the goddess Isis, seated on a throne, in the act of breastfeeding her child Horus seated on her lap.
+The child is largely missing, however the lower part of the head is still partially preserved, above which the tripartite and scaled wig of Isis is still visible.
+Around her neck she wears an elaborate collar, decorated with triangular beads while her body below is wrapped in an ankle length chiton.
+The well detailed folds wrap the sinuous body, with a cloak (himation) that covers the back and is visible from the sides of the cubic throne.
+The regal throne rests on a raised plinth, the sides of which are decorated with engraved motifs.

 $3,000.00